'The incident': More focus on direct management needed after Experience Regina rebrand, independent review finds

 At least one 'damaging tornado' touches down in Ottawa

-Emergency crews are assessing damage and assisting residents after at least one tornado touched down in the south Ottawa suburb of Barrhaven, damaging homes and properties.
+An estimated 125 homes were damaged when at least one tornado touched down in the south Ottawa suburb of Barrhaven Thursday afternoon.
+There are no reports of major injuries.

 Hollywood actors join screenwriters in historic industry-stopping strike as contract talks collapse